mansurova/flowers/README.md

 * Split the dataset into train (80%) and test (20%) data.

 # Convolutional Neural Network (CNN)

 The convolutional neural network (CNN) training can be reconstructed with the file [`cnn_training.py`](scripts/cnn_training.py).
 Before training the CNN the training data are split again into train (80%) and validation (20%) data (this is performed by [`cnn_training.py`](scripts/cnn_training.py) or [`cnn_split_test_val.py`](scripts/cnn_split_test_val.py)).
-If you choose a higher number of `epochs`, you can probably improove the result.
+If you choose a higher number of `epochs`, you can probably improve the result.

+The Evaluation of the CNN models can be reproduced by running [`evaluation.py`](scripts/evaluation.py).

 # Support Vector Machines

-The support vector machines ...

-# Evaluation

-The Evaluation of the models can be reproduced by running [`evaluation.py`](scripts/evaluation.py).
+The support vector machines training and evaluation can be reproduced by [`svm.ipynb`](scripts/svm.ipynb)